Calcium on fiberglass pools

 2. The pool interior is ageing

 Fiberglass pools typically pass through two phases as the surface begins to age.
 Firstly, the gelcoat blue color will slowly fade to white over time.
-This fading happens because of chlorine in the water, years of sunlight and unbalanced water which all take their toll on the surface.
+This fading happens because of chlorine in the water, years of sunlight and unbalanced water which all take their toll on the surface color.
 Remember, this color fading, which often starts after 15-20 years, is normal.
 This is not an indication of a faulty pool interior.

 The second stage of aging is when fiberglass pools (30+ years old) start to develop a persistent white powder which appears when the pool is brushed.
 The powder is actually degrading gelcoat which has degraded over time.
 This powder will eventually disappear in sections of the pool revealing the lower layers of fiberglass which are often dark brown.
 This breakdown is common in high friction areas such as steps and ledges.
 Remember, the best way to extend the life of your fiberglass pool is to maintain the water correctly.